printflucasguanabara/printflucasguanabara/README.md

 ## About Me 🎯

-💻 Aspiring Front-end Developer & UX/UI Designer!.<br>
+💻 Aspiring Front-end Developer & UX/UI Designer!<br>
 📚 studying front-end development more than one year.<br>
 🌱 I started in the development world with C++.<br>
 🔭 Bachelor Degree in Information Systems (currently in the 5th semester).<br>